treaz/golinks/readme.md

 Golinks is an internal URL shortener that organizes your company links into easily rememberable keywords.
 If you’re on the company network, you can type in <code>go/keyword</code> in your browser, and that will redirect you to the expanded url.

-## History of Golinks

-Benjamin Staffin at Google developed a golink system that introduced the "go/" domain and allowed Googlers to simply use the shortlink “go/link” in their browser.
-Benjamin described golinks as "AOL keywords for the corporate network."

 ## Why

 I developed this to scratch my own itch mostly and to learn Go.
 It was built intending to be run locally on localhost using a sqllite database.
 It is meant to be lightweight and simple.
 I was inspired by